nimiq/developer-center/learn/validator-score.md

 <Callout type="info" no-title>

-Due to technical limitations, we can currently only calculate the size of validators that are active in the current epoch.
+Due to technical limitations, we can currently only calculate the dominance of validators that are active in the current epoch.
 We cannot calculate the score of a validator at a given timestamp.

 </Callout>